What is Local SEO?

-This may seem obvious, but make sure your address and basic information are accurate and consistent across websites.
-Always list your business(es) the same way (e.g., Street versus St., Rte. versus Route).
-Pick one format and stick to it.
-Keep your store hours up to date.
+This may seem obvious, but make sure your address and basic information are consistent across websites.
+Always list your business(es) the same way (e.g., Street versus St., Rte. versus Route) and be sure that your hours of operation are accurate, especially during the fluctuating holiday season.

 3. Maintain reviews

-According to BrightLocal’s Local Consumer Review Survey 2022, 98% of consumers read online reviews for local businesses.
-As you can see, reviews are critically important to consumers and will also positively impact your ranking in local searches.
-Both quality and quantity are important.
+According to BrightLocal’s Local Consumer Review Survey 2023, 98% of consumers read online reviews for local businesses.
+Encouraging and managing customer reviews on platforms like Google, Yelp, and Facebook enhances your business’s credibility and visibility in local SEO.

-If you have multiple locations in your business, build a local landing page for each.
-Many larger brands use services to keep all of their pages up to date and recommend enhancements and locally relevant keywords.
+If your business has multiple locations, build a local landing page for each.
+Many larger brands use services to keep all their pages up to date, recommend enhancements, and pinpoint locally relevant keywords.

 Your website is critically important too.
 On-page optimization refers to the keywords you use on your site.
-They should be aligned with those words that consumers or businesses use when they are searching for what you offer.
-You need a fully optimized site for mobile, especially now that many searches are performed from a phone rather than desktop or tablet.
+They should align with the words consumers or businesses use when searching for your offer.

 5. Leverage all media and organic mentions

-Local listings in directories, mentions on social media, and cross-promotion from other local businesses (as well as local PR) can all also factor into your ranking (and customer perception of your brand).
+Local listings in directories, mentions on social media, and cross-promotion from other local businesses also factor into your ranking.

-Google often fine-tunes its algorithm and is also continually enhancing its GMB (Google My Business) listings.
-Consider your GMB page a mini-site and make sure that what the customer sees is appealing and detailed.
+Google fine-tunes its algorithm often and continually enhances its GMB (Google My Business) listings.
+Consider your GMB page a mini-site and make sure it’s appealing and detailed.

-Hiring experts to create content and fine-tune your search strategy is well worth the investment.
-You’ll be able to stay on top of trends and make sure your business is found by the right people at the right time and place.
+To fine-tune your local SEO search strategy and create copy that inspires your community, talk to a content specialist at ClearVoice today!
+We can help you stay on top of trends and ensure your business is found by the right people at the right time and place.